sorenwacker/my-todo-list/README.md

-# Todo List
+# Todo

-A feature-rich desktop todo list application built with Electron and Vue 3.
+A feature-rich desktop todo application built with Electron and Vue 3.
 Designed for project management with support for hierarchical organization, markdown notes, and visual data representation.

 ## Features